-5. Background
+5 Background

-5.1.
-The Chartered Institute of Public Finance and Accountancy's (CIPFA's) Code of Practice for Treasury Management in the Public Services (the Code) defines treasury management activities as:
+5.1 The Chartered Institute of Public Finance and Accountancy's (CIPFA's) Code of Practice for Treasury Management in the Public Services (the Code) defines treasury management activities as:

-'the management of a Council's cash flows, its banking, money market and capital market transactions; the effective management of the risks associated with those activities and the pursuit of optimum performance consistent with those risks'.
+"The management of the local authority's borrowing, investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks."

-- 5.2.
-Treasury management in local authorities is tightly regulated.
-Specific policy and operational guidance is contained in professional codes of practice, with overarching statutory and regulatory guidance drafted by the Government. - 5.3.
-This framework of regulation and codes of practice provides the basis for the governance and reporting of treasury management activities in local authorities.

-- 5.4.
-Statutory and regulatory guidance is provided by the Local Government Act 2003 and the Government's Investment Guidelines 2010 (Revised).
+- 5.2 Treasury management in local authorities is tightly regulated.
+Specific policy and operational guidance is contained in professional codes of practice, with overarching statutory and regulatory guidance drafted by the Government. - 5.3 This framework of regulation and codes of practice provides the basis for the governance and reporting of treasury management activities in local authorities. - 5.4 Statutory and regulatory guidance is provided by the Local Government Act 2003 and the Government's Investment Guidelines 2010 (Revised).
 Codes of best practice include the Chartered Institute of Public Finance and Accountancy (CIPFA) Treasury Management Code of Practice and the Prudential Code.
-The Council adheres to all these in the way it manages its treasury services. - 5.5.
-CIPFA's Code of Practice for Treasury Management in the Public Services (the Code) recommends the adoption of four key clauses as part of financial regulations and procedures.
+The Council adheres to all these in the way it manages its treasury services. - 5.5 CIPFA's Code of Practice for Treasury Management in the Public Services (the Code) recommends the adoption of four key clauses as part of financial regulations and procedures.
 CIPFA's latest version of the Code was released in December 2017.
-The specific clauses and policy statements remained unchanged from the 2011 Code, and in turn the 2009 Code which the County Council adopted in February 2010 as part of its financial regulations and procedures.
-These recommended clauses are incorporated in Section 4.7 of the Council's Financial Regulations. - 5.6.
-Complementary to the CIPFA Treasury Management Code, the Government's Investment Guidelines requires the full Council to approve an Annual Investment Strategy. - 5.7.
-In December 2008, Cabinet approved the establishment of a cross-party Member Panel with specific responsibilities for Treasury Management.
-This followed the collapse of the Icelandic banks in October 2008.
-As well as monitoring recovery of the Council's Icelandic Investments, the Panel's responsibilities include: - Consider and comment on the draft Annual Investment and Treasury Strategy prior to its submission to the then Cabinet (now Policy and Resources Committee) and full Council. - Receive detailed reports on the Council's treasury management activity, including reports on any proposed changes to the criteria for "high" credit rated institutions in which investments are made and the lending limits assigned to different counterparties. - Receive presentations and reports from the Council's external Treasury Management advisers. - Consider the draft Treasury Management Annual Report and Mid-Year Monitoring Report prior to their submission to the then Cabinet (now Policy and Resources Committee) and full Council. - 5.8.
-In addition, the Audit Committee's Terms of Reference state that it is responsible for 'considering the effectiveness of the governance, control and risk management arrangements for Treasury Management and ensuring that they meet best practice.'
+The specific clauses and policy statements remain unchanged from the 2011 Code, and in turn the 2009 Code which the County Council adopted in February 2010 as part of its financial regulations and procedures.
+These recommended clauses are incorporated in Section 4.7 of the Council's Financial Regulations.

+- 5.6 Complementary to the CIPFA Treasury Management Code, the Government's Investment Guidelines requires the full Council to approve an Annual Investment Strategy. - 5.7 In December 2008, following the collapse of Icelandic banks in October 2008, Cabinet approved the establishment of a cross-party Member Panel with specific responsibilities for Treasury Management.
+The Panel's responsibilities include: - Consider and comment on the draft Annual Investment and Treasury Strategy prior to its submission to Cabinet and full Council. - Receive detailed reports on the Council's treasury management activity, including reports on any proposed changes to the criteria for "high" credit rated institutions in which investments are made and the lending limits assigned to different counterparties. - Receive presentations and reports from the Council's external Treasury Management advisers. - Consider the draft Treasury Management Annual Report and Mid-Year Monitoring Report prior to their submission to Cabinet and full Council. - 5.8 In addition, the Audit Committee's Terms of Reference state that it is responsible for 'considering the effectiveness of the governance, control and risk management arrangements for Treasury Management and ensuring that they meet best practice.'